 Manage Orders with Jumpseller

-We know that sometimes our merchants have to deal with unexpected changes in their orders and in order to help you with this task, we have been wor...
+We know that sometimes our merchants have to deal with unexpected changes in their orders so we have created a guide to help you understand the ord...

 Abandonment is a term used in E-Commerce to describe when visitors on a web page leave that page before completing a desired action.
 Examples of abandonment include: